Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources

-We now discuss the importance of uncertainties of the stable mass transfer phase and their predicted impact on the merging binary black hole population.
-We do this by varying four parameters in our simulations, namely: \begin{itemize} \item $\gamma$, which expresses the specific angular momentum lost from the binary during a non-conservative mass transfer phase as a fraction of the total specific angular momentum of the binary.
+In section \ref{sub:popprops}, we explore the impact of uncertainties of first phase of mass transfer on the merging binary black hole population.
+We do this by varying four parameters in our simulations, namely: \begin{enumerate} \item $\gamma$, which expresses the specific angular momentum lost from the binary during a non-conservative mass transfer phase as a fraction of the total specific angular momentum of the binary.
 We vary $\gamma$ only for non-compact accretors. \item $\beta$, which describes the mass transfer accretion efficiency.
-We vary $\beta$ only for non-compact accretors. \item $\zeta_{ad,rad}$, which is the mass-radius exponent for giant donors with radiative envelopes.
-It describes the boundary between stable and unstable mass transfer. \item $T_{eff,boundary}$, which is the effective temperature at which a deep convective envelope is expected to develop. \end{itemize}
+We vary $\beta$ only for non-compact accretors. \item $\zeta_{\rm ad,rad}$, which is the mass-radius exponent for giant donors with radiative envelopes.
+It determines the boundary between stable and unstable mass transfer episodes. \item $T_{\rm eff,boundary}$, which is the effective temperature at which a deep convective envelope is expected to develop. \end{enumerate}